HCZR11/HCZR11/README.md

 * 🌍  I'm based in București,RO
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/horoiucezarcvwriting/)
 * ✉️  You can contact me at [horoiucezar@yahoo.com](mailto:horoiucezar@yahoo.com)
-* 🧠  I'm learning Python Networking
+* 🧠  I'm learning JavaScript

 ### Skills